Testament (band): Early years and first two albums (1983–1989)

 Testament's debut album, The Legacy, was released in April 1987 on Megaforce Records, and also distributed by Atlantic.
-They received instant fame within thrash circles and were often compared with fellow Bay Area thrash pioneers Metallica.
+They received instant fame within thrash circles and were often compared with fellow Bay Area thrash metal pioneers Metallica.
 Thanks to this, and the regular rotation of their first-ever music video "Over the Wall" on MTV's Headbangers Ball, the band quickly managed to increase their exposure by heading out on successful North American and European tours with Anthrax, who were supporting their Among the Living album.
 On this tour, the Live at Eindhoven EP was recorded.
-Testament also opened for Slayer as well as their labelmates Overkill, and Megadeth on their Peace Sells... but Who's Buying? tour.
+Testament also opened for Megadeth and Slayer, as well as their then-labelmates Overkill.

-Testament's second album, The New Order, was released in May 1988, and found the band continuing in a similar vein.
-The album was a minor success, peaking at number 136 on the Billboard 200, but managed to sell over 250,000 copies on the strength of the airplay of "Trial by Fire" and the cover of Aerosmith's "Nobody's Fault" (through radio and television), as well as relentless touring schedules.
-In support of The New Order, Testament opened for Megadeth on their So Far, So Good...
-So What! tour in Europe, and toured the United States with the likes of Overkill, Voivod, Death Angel, Vio-Lence, Nuclear Assault, Sanctuary, Raven, Forbidden and Heathen.
-They also made a number of festival appearances in the summer of 1988, such as Metalfest in Milwaukee, Aardschokdag in The Netherlands, and replaced Megadeth for some dates on the European Monsters of Rock tour, also featuring Iron Maiden, Kiss, David Lee Roth, Great White and Anthrax.
-By the time The New Order tour ended in early 1989, Testament had not only cemented their reputation as one of the most acclaimed thrash metal acts, but had also graduated to headlining their own shows.
+Testament's second album, The New Order, was released in May 1988, and it found the band continuing in a similar vein.
+The album was a minor success, peaking at number 136 on the Billboard 200, but managed to sell over 250,000 copies on the strength of the airplay of "Trial by Fire" and the cover version of Aerosmith's "Nobody's Fault" (through radio and television), as well as relentless tour schedules.
+In promotion of The New Order, Testament supported Megadeth on their So Far, So Good...
+So What! tour in Europe, and toured North America with the likes of Overkill, Voivod, Death Angel, Vio-lence, Nuclear Assault, Sanctuary, Raven, Forbidden and Heathen.
+They also made a number of festival appearances during the summer of 1988, such as Metalfest in Milwaukee, Aardschokdag in The Netherlands, and replaced Megadeth on some dates of the European Monsters of Rock tour, also featuring Iron Maiden, Kiss, David Lee Roth, Great White and Anthrax.
+By the time The New Order tour concluded in early 1989, Testament had not only cemented their reputation as one of the most-acclaimed thrash metal acts, but had also begun to headline their own tours.